 First, I take you through a Dividend Stock screen, looking at a medium range yield and higher dividend growth.
 (As always, it’s important to look for stocks that are growing their dividends, not only ones with a high yield.)

 Next, I add in more metrics like Price to Book, this is useful in value stock screens used by many investors.
 I then add a Price to Cash ratio to the stock screen.
 Price to Cash is something I ALWAYS look at with stocks.
 This can be another value stock screen.

-In summary, now we have set up the Fidelity stock screener to find stocks with nice dividends, dividend growth and decent overall value metrics.
+In summary, by the time you’re done, you’ll know how to use the Fidelity stock screener to find stocks with nice dividends, dividend growth and decent overall value metrics.

 Another tool in the Fidelity Stock screener I like to use is the function that allows you to search for stocks by percentage above 52 week lows.
 This helps finding stocks that MIGHT be undervalued, trading at lower multiples.

-How to start the stock screen on Fidelty
+Steps to starting the stock screen on Fidelty

 Basic Stock Screener parameters and results